SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 Calls a given function with supplied parameters while the supplied format choice is active. *format* must be one of "#.##" or "#,##" for numbers or one of "[H:]M:S.##" or "[H:]M:S,##" for time values.

 #### *displayValue(type :: OneOf("Float", "Time"), value :: Number, ...)*
 Converts an internal value of the given *type* to its display representation, which is always a string.
 For floating point numbers, this might involve a change of the floating point character.
 For time values, which must be supplied as seconds with an optional fraction, the conversion might be even more complex.
-For floating point number you may supply the precision for an optional rounding step.
+For floating point number you may supply the number of decimal places for an optional rounding step.

 #### *internalValue(type :: OneOf("Float", "Time"), value :: String)*
 Converts a display representation of the given *type* to its internal value, which is always a number.